Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: methods

 \subsection{Adversarial Attack - Projected Gradient Descent}

-We chose to perform adversarial attack on Pathology Language Image Pretraining (PLIP) by performing The Projected Gradient Descent (PGD) method.
+We chose to perform adversarial attack on PLIP by performing the PGD method.
 The choice of PGD is supported by its efficacy as an iterative optimization method, enabling the creation of perturbations that are both effective and subtle.
-This particular attribute is in perfect harmony with our objective of methodically examining and comprehending the vulnerabilities of PLIP under controlled hostile circumstances.
+This particular attribute contributes to our objective of methodically examining and comprehending the vulnerabilities of PLIP under controlled hostile circumstances.
 This enables a thorough evaluation of the resilience of PLIP against sophisticated attacks.

-As shown in Fig. \ref{fig:1} we take the original H\&E image and perform Projected Gradient Descent (PGD) attack by iterating through several steps to achieve optimal pertrubation.
+As shown in Fig. \ref{fig:1}, we take the original H\&E image and perform the PGD attack by iterating through several steps to achieve optimal perturbation.
 We perform this attack based on two main objectives, which are targeted misclassification and a high Structural Similarity Index Measure (SSIM) score.